berndab/surfs_up/README.md

 ## Methodology

 The project uses the historical daily temperature observations from the 9 weather stations on the island of Oahu to determine the seasonal variation of the daily temperature on the island.
 The project performs a statistical analysis on the historical daily temperature observations for June and December the compares the statistical measures generated for these month to define the seasonal variation of the daily temperature on the island.

-This seasonal temperature variation data is then used to predict how this seasonal variation would influence the "Surf and Shake" shop’s sales volume and the customer types that would frequent the shop
+This seasonal temperature variation data is then used to predict how this seasonal variation would influence the "Surf and Shake" shop’s sales volume and the customer type frequency.

 ## Weather Data June and December Oahu, Hawaii